TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/JumpCloud.SDK.V2.md

   ```

 ### [Remove-JcSdkPolicy](Remove-JcSdkPolicy.md)
-This endpoint allows you to delete a configuration (policy).
+This endpoint allows you to delete a policy.

 #### Sample Request